 173. Imagine (1971) - John Lennon

-His primal scream therapy out of the way, John Lennon mellowed out a bit for his Plastic Ono Band follow-up and decided to craft a more user-friendly pop record on Imagine so to speak.
-He was still writing exclusively personal material and was still angry at the Vietnam War, ("I Don't Want to Be a Solider"), Paul McCartney, ("How Do You Sleep?"), and himself, ("Jealous Guy"), but he also let producer Phil Spector bring his "wall of sound" this time and filled Imagine with far more optimism than before.
-The title track alone is the best plea for peace ever committed to song; Lennon's simple piano playing and to-the-point lyrics combined to sell it's immediacy.
-And in "Oh Yoko!" we have what could be the catchiest love ditty any of us have ever heard.
+His primal scream therapy out of the way, John Lennon mellowed out a bit for his Plastic Ono Band follow-up, crafting a more user-friendly pop record on Imagine.
+He was still writing exclusively personal material and was still angry at the Vietnam War, ("I Don't Want to Be a Solider"), Paul McCartney, ("How Do You Sleep?"), and himself, ("Jealous Guy"), but he also let producer Phil Spector bring in his "wall of sound" this time and filled Imagine with more optimism than before.
+The title track alone is the best plea for peace ever committed to song; Lennon's simple piano playing and to-the-point lyrics combined to sell its immediacy.
+Also in "Oh Yoko!" we have what could be the catchiest love ditty that any of us have ever heard, further proving that Lennon could really do it all from a songwriting perspective.

 172. Cure for Pain (1993) - Morphine

-Morphine was onto something good on their debut album Good, but Cure for Pain is far gooder.
-Lumped in the alternative rock scene of the early 90's since where the hell else could you put them, Morphine were and remain fiercely unique.
+Morphine was onto something, well, good on their debut album Good, but Cure for Pain is far gooder.
+Lumped in the alternative rock scene of the early 90s since where the hell else could you put them, Morphine were and remain unique.
 Mainman Mark Sandman played a two-string bass tuned to octaves, Dana Colley played baritone and tenor sax at the same time, and they had a drummer.
-Self-dubbed "low rock" since Sandman's sexcellent vocals were on the same wavelength as the music, Morphine dropped five albums in their brief lifespan that sound like no other five albums anywhere.
-That said, their best and most atypical song "In Spite of Me" is here which just makes it pop-out more from "Sheila", "Thursday", "Buena" and all the other smooth and smokey Sandman yarns.
+Self-dubbed "low rock" since Sandman's great vocals were on the same wavelength as the music, Morphine dropped five albums in their brief lifespan that sound like no other five albums anywhere.
+That said, their best and most atypical song "In Spite of Me" is here, which just makes it pop-out more from "Sheila", "Thursday", "Buena" and all the other smooth and smokey Sandman yarns.

 171. The Wall (1979) - Pink Floyd

 There was a time when I logically assumed that The Wall was the best Pink Floyd album.
-The Queen Mother Fuck Shit of all concept records with Bob Ezrin producing and a film made of it that's all kinds of surreal brilliance, it does in fact seem that the peak of Roger Waters the songwriter is on display here.
+The Queen Mother of all concept records with Bob Ezrin producing and a film made of it that is all kinds of pretentious, weird, and great, it does in fact seem that the peak of Roger Waters the songwriter is on display here.
 It stands as his most autobiographical work, (along with the outtakes album The Final Cut), and so many moments here rank then and now as classic.
-"Another Brick in the Wall (Part II)", "Goodbye Blue Sky", "Is There Anybody Out There?", "Thin Ice", "In the Flesh?", "Mother", and you could put the guitar solo in "Comfortably Numb" on the short list of finest on earth.
-In fact all of David Gilmour's playing on The Wall may be his best, which is saying something.
+"Another Brick in the Wall (Part II)", "Goodbye Blue Sky", "Is There Anybody Out There?", "Thin Ice", "In the Flesh?", "Mother", and you could put the guitar solo in "Comfortably Numb" on the short list of the finest on earth.
+In fact all of David Gilmour's playing on The Wall may be his best, and that man sure always played at his best everywhere else in his career.

 170. Automatic for the People (1992) - R.E.M.

-R.E.M. intentionally didn't want to make another mostly acoustic venture as Out of Time had been.
+R.E.M. intentionally did not want to make another mostly acoustic venture as Out of Time had been.
 The three-fourths of the band that did not include Michael Stipe began working on new material for several months while switching instruments and ignoring drums entirely.
 Then they recorded thirty demos and sent them to Stipe, twelve of which found their home on Automatic for the People.
-Still generally a mellow record, but boasting more punchy production and less folk elements, Automatic boasts the hits "Drive", "The Sidewinder Sleeps Tonight", "Everybody Hurts", and "Man On the Moon" which easily rank as the best such hits R.E.M. ever had on an album.
-Then there's "Nightswimming" and "Find the River" that close things out on as high a note as could be.
+Still a mellow record, it also boasted more punchy production and less folk elements, with the hits "Drive", "The Sidewinder Sleeps Tonight", "Everybody Hurts", and "Man On the Moon" ranking as the best such hits that R.E.M. ever had on an album.
+Then there is "Nightswimming" and "Find the River", which close things out on as high of a note as possible.

 169. Pretzel Logic (1974) - Steely Dan